codam-coding-college/spark-sessions/gnl/SparkSession - GNL.md

 1. What is a static variable?
 (30 mins)
     - Use the internet to find the definition of a static variable and its unique characteristics.
 (10 mins)
     - What is an automatic variable?
-    - Discuss the following points together and make sure everyone understands: when might you use it?
+    - Discuss the following points together and make sure everyone understands: when might you use a static variable?
 Where is it allocated in memory?
 What are the disadvantages when it comes to memory and reusability?
 And what are the advantages ?(20 mins)

 2. Let's practice!
 (20 mins)
     - Write a function that: (10 mins)